The Basics

 How to put your ChurchDesk website online

 With your own website in ChurchDesk, you get a powerful tool to present your congregation online, share information, and get in touch with your members and interested people.
 This article guides you step-by-step through the basic considerations and the technical implementation, so your new website becomes a complete success.
-No matter if you want to build a completely new site or migrate an existing presence – with the right preliminary considerations and this guide, you lay the foundation forFeaturedHow to undo: rollback and reset
+No matter if you want to build a completely new site or migrate an existing presence – with the right preliminary considerations and this guide, you lay the foundation forFeaturedWhat are rows, columns and modules?

 This article explains the basic structure of the ChurchDesk Designer.
 You will learn the functions of rows, columns, and modules and discover how these three elements work together to build your website and organize your content.
 In this article, we explain: What is a row?
 What is a column?
 What is a module?
 How to rearrange content What is a Row?
 A row is a horizontal section on your page that contains content, such as images, text, a contact form, etc. When you open youSome readersManage your File Manager